Sightseeing in Rhodes

-Rhodes is a great destination for a family beach holiday with fantastic weather and clean sandy beaches with warm clear waters.
-The best beaches are found mostly along the East coast of the island, in particular the beaches in Faliraki and Afandou.
+Rhodes is a great destination for a family beach holiday with fantastic weather, clean sandy beaches and warm clear waters.
+The best beaches are found mostly along the east coast of the island, in particular the beaches in Faliraki and Afandou.
 These beaches have amenities such as snack bars, tavernas and shops nearby as well as facilities for watersports.

 Of course the beach isn’t the only place you and the kids can have some watery fun.
 The Water Park in the popular resort of Faliraki is the biggest in Europe and has a plethora of slides, rides, pools and a lazy river suitable for all ages and levels of bravery.
 There are also several drink and snack bars to keep you refreshed throughout the day.

-The Aquarium of Rhodes is housed in the Hydrobiological Station and houses 40 tanks containing different species of fish, crabs, octopus and sea turtles as well as an interesting museum.
+The Aquarium of Rhodes is housed in the Hydrobiological Station and has 40 tanks containing different species of fish, crabs, octopus and sea turtles as well as an interesting museum.

-Make sure you sample some traditional Greek food while you are visiting, Mousaka and Hilopities are specialties.
+Make sure you sample some traditional Greek food while you are visiting.
+Mousaka and Hilopities are local specialties.